gardener-attic/component-spec/doc/proposal/03-component-repository.md

 **Outputs**:

-- String blobIdentifier: The identifier, which must be used in the resource reference in the *Component Descriptor*
+- String blobIdentifier: The identifier, which must be used in the resource or source reference in the *Component Descriptor*

 **Errors**:

-- invalidArgument: If one of the input parameters is empty
+- invalidArgument: If one of the input parameters is empty or not valid
 - repositoryError: If some error occurred in the *Component Repository*

 **Example**: